googleapis/api-linter/docs/rules/0131/request-name-field.md

 rule:
   aip: 131
   name: [core, '0131', request-name-field]
-  summary: Get RPCs must have a `name` field in the request.
+  summary: Get RPCs must have a `string name` field in the request.
 permalink: /131/request-name-field
 redirect_from:
   - /0131/request-name-field